I talk to a lot of people about WordPress everyday. Some are website owners and others are those actually building the websites.

 And I understand that updating things can break your site, we call it the White Screen of Death, but if you use a tool like ManageWP, you can run backups before doing updates and if it goes bad you can restore your backup with the click of a button.
 They call it Safe Updates.

 What should you do?

-If you really don’t want to deal with the “mess”, use a company like WP Buffs to maintain and support your WordPress websites for you.
+If you really don’t want to deal with the “mess”, use a company and service like mine to maintain and support your WordPress websites for you.
 Then you don’t have to worry about it, at all!!

 If you don’t change the oil in your car every so many thousand miles you’re going to have problems and you can’t blame the manufacture!

 WordPress is probably the furthest thing from a mess available for building websites.